 Update Account After the Employee Joins

 You then update the display name and SMTP address after the new employee is active within the company.
 We also update the mailbox name and alias to match the employee’s actual name.
-Finally, because Office 365 creates the User Principal Name (UPN) for a new account based on its SMTP address, we need to update the UPN to allow the user to sign-in correctly.
+Finally, because Microsoft 365 creates the User Principal Name (UPN) for a new account based on its SMTP address, we need to update the UPN to allow the user to sign-in correctly.
 The update is easily done with PowerShell:

 There’s no need to retain the dummy SMTP address as it was never used to send outbound email.
 Any messages delivered to the mailbox before the employee became active will be waiting there for them.